-The College may unofficially withdrawal a student after twenty-one (21) days of absence from all classes from the start of the term.
-The College may process the withdrawal on the 22nd day absent.
-The date of determination becomes the 21st day from the end of the previous term, and the College will complete a Return to Title IV calculation for the United States Department of Education if Title IV funds were used by the withdrawn student.
+The College may unofficially withdrawal a student after twenty-five (25) consecutive days of absence.
+The date of determination becomes the 25th from a student's last date of attendance, and the College will complete a Return to Title IV calculation for the United States Department of Education if Title IV funds were used by the withdrawn student.
+All days in the term are included in the review of consecutive calendar days.